o3de/o3de/.github/ISSUE_TEMPLATE/bug_template.md

 **Found in Branch**
 Name of or link to the branch where the issue occurs.

+**Commit ID from Branch**
+ID (SHA-1 hash) of the latest commit from the branch where the issue occurs.

 **Desktop/Device (please complete the following information):**
  - Device: [e.g. PC, Mac, iPhone, Samsung]
  - OS: [e.g. Windows, macOS, iOS, Android]